nv-morpheus/Morpheus/examples/doca/README.md

 Obtaining the Morpheus DOCA Container
 -----
-DOCA Support is in Early Access and must may only be used via the Morpheus DOCA Container found in NGC.
+DOCA Support is in early access and may only be used via the Morpheus DOCA Container found in NGC.
 Please speak to your NVIDIA Morpheus contact for more information.

-The container must be run in privileged mode and mount in hugepages as configured according to the DOCA documentation.
+The container must be run in privileged mode and mount in hugepages as configured according to the DOCA GPUNetIO documentation.

 ```
 docker run -v /dev/hugepages:/dev/hugepages --privileged --rm -ti --runtime=nvidia --net=host --gpus=all --cap-add=sys_nice ${MORPHEUS_DOCA_IMAGE} bash